14 Mistakes Backpackers Make When Travelling To Southeast Asia (& How To Avoid Them)

 #1: Avoid overpacking

 No matter how much you feel you will need on your trip, avoid overpacking.
 You’ll likely not need half the things you pack.
 Plus, many footpaths are potholed and clogged.
 Do you really want to be dragging a wheeled suitcase around?
 In addition, mini bathroom items and clothing is abundant and affordable in markets all around Southeast Asia.
-When packing, focus more on carrying essential items , sunscreen - which is quite pricey in Asia, and feminine hygiene products.
+When packing, focus more on carrying essential items, sunscreen - which is quite pricey in Asia, and personal hygiene products.
 Oh, and don’t forget any prescription medications you may be taking.
 Get some more top packing tips on our travel blog!

 #2: Plan your trip (but not too much)